Polycystic Ovarian Syndrome (PCOS)

 Getting The Right Diagnosis

 There are several conditions that can have similar symptoms to PCOS so getting the right diagnosis is an important first step.
-Women and teens often are diagnosed by their family physicians, a naturopath, or a gynecologist.
+Women and teens often are diagnosed by their family physicians, an endocrinologist, or a gynecologist.
 These are great places to start.

 WHAT IS PCOS?

-PCOS is a disorder of metabolism and results in a different hormone mix being produced by the ovaries.
-In PCOS, the ovaries can produce more testosterone-like hormones which can result in changes in ovulation and menstrual cycles.
+PCOS is a disorder of unknown cause that effects metabolism.
+It can result in a different hormone mix than people without PCOS.
+In PCOS, the ovaries can produce more testosterone-like hormones which sometimes impact ovulation and menstrual cycles.
 These hormones are also responsible for the acne and increased facial hair that many women experience.

 Treatment Focus in PCOS

 Diet, exercise, and education (lifestyle treatments) form the treatment foundation for PCOS.
 The goal is to address metabolism and hormones with these tools.
 It is important to see providers with PCOS experience, with reasonable nutrition and exercise education, to help navigate this.
-One of the frustrations of many PCOS patients is the difficulty losing weight, and it can quickly spiral into hyper focus on food and exercise.
-Some providers on both sides of the aisle (and some poorly thought out information on the internet) exacerbate this by prescribing overly restrictive diets and excessive exercise.
-In addition to being difficult to keep up, these can be counterproductive and harmful.
-My broken record mantra in practice is, “the goal is to do things that will get you to 100 years old, and are sustainable while getting there.”
-An excellent whole foods dietitian or nutritionist can be a vital resource for all things food based in PCOS.
-Reasonable and research-proven exercise strategies can cut down exercise time and help you get more of what you need and less of what you don’t.
+One of the frustrations of many PCOS patients is difficulty losing weight, and it can spiral into hyper focus on food and exercise.
+To help with reasonable dietary plans, an excellent whole foods dietitian or nutritionist can be a vital resource for all things food based in PCOS, Reasonable and research-proven exercise strategies can cut down exercise time and help you get more of what you need and less of what you don’t.
 It’s worth finding providers who can point you in these directions.

 Additional therapies can include: birth control pills, certain blood sugar medications or supplements, hormone balancing herbs, and androgen blocking medications.
 Each woman will have a unique combination of these therapies that are determined by their doctor.